 The A.S.
 Bicycle Improvements Keep Everyone Safe (A.S.
-BIKES) shall prioritize expenditures of funds collected from the A.S. and Graduate Students Association Bicycle Lock-In fees.
-The committee shall be responsive to student input related to bicycle paths and bicycle parking at UCSB.
-Finally, the committee shall be an active bicycle system advocate, and shall take all reasonable steps to increase student, staff, faculty, and administration awareness of bicycle system issues.
+BIKES) shall prioritize expenditures of funds collected from the A.S. and Graduate Students Association Bicycle lock-in fees.
+The Committee shall be responsive to student input related to bicycle paths and bicycle parking at UCSB.
+Finally, the Committee shall be an active bicycle system advocate, and shall take all reasonable steps to increase student, staff, faculty, and administration awareness of bicycle system issues.

-- B) Voting Membership:

-- 1) Undergraduate representative to the Public Safety Committee

-- 2) Two (2) undergraduate representatives to the Parking and Transportation Committee

-- 3) A.S.
-Legislative Council Representative

-- 4) Graduate Students Association Vice President of Administrative Affairs

-- 5) Any current registered undergraduate UCSB student who, after attending two (2) consecutive meetings, demonstrates an interest, and is eligible for appointment by the President to a voting position on the board.
+- 1) Chairperson - 2) Vice Chairperson - 3) Project Manager - 4) Treasurer - 5) Undergraduate Representative to the Public Safety Committee - 6) Two (2) undergraduate Representatives to the Parking and Transportation Committee - 7) A.S.
+Senator - 8) Graduate Students Association Representative - 9) Any current registered undergraduate or graduate UCSB student who, after attending two (2) consecutive meetings, demonstrates an interest. - 10) Representative of the UCSB Cycling Team.

-- C) Non-Voting Membership:

 - 1) Representative of the Office of Budget and Planning

 - 2) Representative of Physical Facilities

 - 3) Representative of Environmental Health and Safety

 - 4) Representative of Parking Services

 - 5) Associated Students Executive Director

 - 6) A.S.
 President

 - 7) A.S.
 Attorney General

 - 8) A.S.
 Controller(s)

+- 9) UCPD Bike Patrol Coordinator

+- 10) CSO Bike Assistant Coordinator

+- 11) Outreach and Education Coordinator

+- 12) Community Bike Advocates

-- 9) Any and all interested undergraduate students.
+- 13) Any and all interested undergraduate students.